mircealungu/mircea/projects/zeeguu.md

 <h1><img src="/docs/assets/icons/zeeguu.svg" style="width:40px; margin-right: 0.5em"/>Zeeguu</h1>

 Zeeguu is a project that aims to support learners of foreign languages accelerate the acquisition of their vocabulary by a three-pronged approach:
-1. Finding relevant articles on the net for them
+1. Automatically finding relevant materials on the Internet for them
 1. Supporting their reading with translation and pronunciation
 1. Strengthening retention with the use of automatically and personally generated vocabulary exercises